B.A. in Psychology, University of Massachusetts Boston (2008)

 Licensed Professional Clinical Counselor (LPCC), State of California

 I have been working in clinical and research settings in the mental health field since 2006.
-I received training and worked at major hospitals in the Boston area such as McLean Hospital and Massachusetts General Hospital (both institutions are affiliated with Harvard Medical School).
+I received training and worked at major hospitals in the Boston area such as McLean Hospital and Massachusetts General Hospital.
 After completing a Master’s degree in Counseling Psychology in 2011, I continued working as a behavioral health consultant in a primary care setting as well as a psychotherapist in outpatient mental health centers.
 I established my private practice in 2017.

 My goal is to help my clients to achieve their best, given the constraints and limitations present in each person’s life, while minimizing possible regrets in the future.
 I believe in the importance of treating the whole person rather than addressing each symptom or issue separately.
 Thus, I help clients to discover how the following areas of their life are intertwined and affect one another: physical and mental health, relationships, career and workplace functioning, and a sense of purpose.